Flyingfish812/p2myth/docs/Intro/Terms.md

 - SB <img src="/terms/sb.png" style={{zoom:0.3,verticalAlign:'middle'}}/>

     Shield Breaker.
 SB main weapons deal bonus damage to Shields, destroying them much faster than other types of weapons.
 Once the shield is down, they deal normal damage.
-Ships that have SB main weapons are tagged with the following icon:
+Ships that have SB main weapons are tagged with the icon above.

 - AP <img src="/terms/ap.png" style={{zoom:0.3,verticalAlign:'middle'}}/>

     Armor Piercing.
 AP main weapons deal full damage on armor invaders, unlike SB or HI weapons.
 They also deal normal damage on all other types of invaders.
-Ships that have AP main weapons are tagged with the following icon:
+Ships that have AP main weapons are tagged with the icon above.

 - HI <img src="/terms/hi.png" style={{zoom:0.3,verticalAlign:'middle'}}/>

     High Impact.
 HI main weapons have a chance to deal critical hits on unprotected invaders, invaders that have their Shield destroyed, or if you hit the cockpit of Armor invaders.
-Ships that have HI main weapons are tagged with the following icon:
+Ships that have HI main weapons are tagged with the icon above.

 - x-y-z (where x,y,z are integers)